Hubert-Heijkers/jsoncpp/README.md

 # HEALTH WARNING: WORK IN PROGRESS

-If you are looking for general CPP keep in mind there is a reason I forked it and I'm still working on it!
+If you are looking for JsonCpp as you know it this fork might not have everything what you need, keep in mind there is a reason I forked it;-).

 This is what I did to the code thus far: